allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 Request time metrics data is also in line with predictions, off-heap variant proved to be slightly slower than on-heap.

-Now let's see what effect increasing the data size will have on the results.
-Let's do tests for the following sizes:
+Now let’s see what effect increasing the data size will have on the results.
+Let’s do tests for the following sizes:
 100.000 B, 200.000 B and 300.000 B, jMeter configuration stays unchanged: 10 threads with 1000 iterations each.
 This time, for the sake of clarity, the results are summarized in a table: